aces/Loris/modules/dataquery/test/TestPlan.md

    5. Make a mix of the following action on different queries: `Star` some queries, `Name` some queries, `Share` some queries, `Rerun` some queries.
    6. Assert that: starred queries have a yellow star, shared queries have a blue shared state.
    7. Assert that using the `Starred Only` checkbox filter only keep the starred one.
-   8. Assert that removing the `Starred Only` checkbox prints the same queries oringinally printed.
+   8. Assert that removing the `Starred Only` checkbox prints the same queries originally printed.
    9. Repeat 3.5. and 3.6. for `Shared Only`, `Named Only` and `No run times` checkboxes.
    10. Assert that: mixing checkboxes returns the right query selection.
+Only queries that match all of the checked conditions should be displayed.
    11. Remove all pinned queries.
    12. Assert that: there is no `Study Queries` panel at the top of the page.
    13. `Pin` some queries.